alexdebril/rss-atom-bundle/README.md

 ```

 If the reclaimed feed does not exist, you just need to throw a FeedNotFoundException to make the StreamController answer with a 404 error.
 Otherwise, `getFeedContent(Options $options)` must return a `FeedContent` instance, which will return an array of `Item` objects through `getItems()`.
 Then, the controller uses a `FeedFormatter` object to properly turn your `FeedContent` object into a XML stream.

+More information on the FeedContentProvider interface and how to interface rss-atom-bundle directly with doctrine can be found in the [Providing Feeds section](https://github.com/alexdebril/rss-atom-bundle/wiki/Providing-feeds)

 Useful Tips
 ===========